alanxoc3/pico-8-work/2022-zeldo-rewrite/README.md

 how should i make the save platform collide with something...
 What if the banjo released an object when you finish playing?
 Sure, that should be easy.

-TODO: mask particle effect
-TODO: timer with update callback (calls function every frame as long as timer is active)
-TODO: slimy stuns player
-TODO: player weapons hurt and stun slimy
+TODO: spike hurt player
 TODO: bomb and slimy share throw logic
 TODO: chicken logic
 TODO: work on banjo song and get timing right
-TODO: spike hurt player
 TODO: battle logic
 TODO: bomb explode collision
 TODO: pot throwing logic
 TODO: chest logic
+TODO: (why??? i forget) timer with update callback (calls function every frame as long as timer is active)
+TODO: player weapons hurt and stun slimy
+TODO: implement miny
+TODO: mask particle effect
 TODO: banjo over people text logic
 TODO: token crunch for 30 minutes
 TODO: think of more enemies